 Lung Function Assessment Prior To Administration

 AFREZZA is contraindicated in patients with chronic lung disease because of the risk of acute bronchospasm in these patients.
-Before initiating AFREZZA, perform a medical history, physical examination and spirometry (FEV1) in all patients to identify potential lung disease [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+Before initiating AFREZZA, perform a medical history, physical examination and spirometry (FEV1) in all patients to identify potential lung disease [see CONTRAINDICATIONS and WARNING AND PRECAUTIONS].

 Important Administration Instructions